temporalio/documentation/docs/go/workflows.md

 - Workflow code must use Go SDK APIs to handle things like time, logging, and goroutines.
 - Workflow code can not directly iterate over maps using `range` because the order of the map's iteration is randomized.

-However the Go SDK provides a number of features to handle these restrictions with ease.
+However, the Go SDK provides a number of features to handle these restrictions with ease.

 1. To interact with external systems and nondeterministic code, Workflows can execute [Activities](/docs/go/activities).
 2. To handle things like time, logging, and goroutines, as mentioned above, there are specific Go SDK APIs available, such as: